 She also highlights the benefits of focusing on a protein-rich diet, as it provides a solid amino acid profile for making new structural proteins.

-From a holistic angle, she suggests a facial message to “increase collagen production and stimulate blood flow to help keep a youthful appearance.”
+From a holistic angle, she suggests a facial massage to “increase collagen production and stimulate blood flow to help keep a youthful appearance.”

-Or, taking a medical standpoint, collagen-boosting dermal fillers are an alternative to stimulate your body’s natural production of collagen.
+Or, taking a medical standpoint, she recommends collagen-boosting dermal fillers as an alternative to stimulate your body’s natural production of collagen.
 DeCesaris explains: “This can reduce the appearance of fine lines and wrinkles and smooth out the skin.
 Or, as an alternative, red light therapy (photobiomodulation) has also been linked to improved collagen production in the skin.”